gregoryca/traefik/README.md

 It is important that Ansible is installed on the target machine.
 Also make sure that Ansible has an Ansible.cfg and inventory defined in the same folder as de deployment script.

-The Ansible.cfg and Inventory should be placed in: ./traefik/Deployments/
+The ansible.cfg and inventory should be placed in: ./traefik/deployments/ The path should be: ./traefik/deployments/ansible.cfg && ./traefik/deployments/inventory

-The path should be: ./traefik/Deployments/Ansible.cfg && ./traefik/Deployments/Inventory
+Feel free to add, or change the ansible deployment script according to your needs.

 ## Installation